RoryNesbitt/Discord-bot/README.md

 ```

 #### Download to a Pi
 A Raspberry Pi, as I usually run this on, will not run the docker image as is.
 Instead it is required to manually create the image from this source code.
-To do so run this code, then you can remove the git directory and use the local image to run the container.
+To do so run the following code. after doing so, you can use the local image by running one of the prior commands with `discord-bot` as the image name, ommitting the `roryisnotacabbage/`.
 ```
 git clone https://github.com/RoryNesbitt/Discord-bot.git
-cd Discord-bot
-docker build -t discord-bot .#
+docker build -t discord-bot ./Discord-bot rm -rf Discord-bot
 ```
 ### First run
 On the first run the bot will copy over the default config which contains an example server setup.
 Then when being added to a new server it will add that server with the default prefix "!" to the config